 Energy is a basic input into virtually every aspect of personal and business activity.
-Energy, in some form, is involved in most household activities, such as heating, cooling, cooking, lighting, transport or enjoying services or products that require energy in their supply.
+Energy, in some form, contributes to most household activities.
+For example, heating, cooling, cooking, lighting, transport or enjoying services or products that require energy in their supply.

 What are the benefits of using renewable energy?

-- Renewable energy provides a new avenue for rural economic development, increases the tax base, insures against rising or variable fuel costs, decreases dependence on foreign energy sources
+- Renewable energy provides a new avenue for rural economic development.

-- Renewable energy generation projects create vibrant new industries in local communities, frequently in rural areas where the economy has not been thriving and therefore make contributions to society as a whole
+- Renewable energy generation projects create vibrant new industries in local communities, frequently in rural areas.